Palace of Versailles: Private apartments of The Queen

 The petit appartement de la reine is a suite of rooms that were reserved for the personal use of the queen.
-Originally arranged for the use of the Marie-Thérèse, consort of Louis XIV, the rooms were later modified for use by Marie Leszczyńska and finally for Marie-Antoinette.
+Originally arranged for the use of the Maria Theresa of Spain, consort of Louis XIV, the rooms were later modified for use by Marie Leszczyńska and finally for Marie Antoinette.
 The Queen's apartments and the King's Apartments were laid out on the same design, each suite having seven rooms.
 Both suites had ceilings painted with scenes from mythology; the King's ceilings featured male figures, the Queen's featured females.

 Hall of Mirrors

 The Hall of Mirrors is a long gallery at the westernmost part of the palace that looks out onto the gardens.
 The hall was built from 1678 to 1681 on the site of a terrace Le Vau built between the king and queen's suites.
 The hall is clad in marble and decorated in a modified version of the Corinthian order, with 578 mirrors facing 17 windows and reflecting the light provided by them.
 The ceiling fresco, painted by Le Brun over the next four years, embellishes the first 18 years of Louis XIV's reign in 30 scenes, 17 of which are military victories over the Dutch.
 The fresco depicts Louis XIV himself alongside Classical figures in the scenes celebrating moments in his reign such as the beginning of personal rule in 1661, breaking from earlier frescoes at Versailles that used allegories derived from Classical and mythological scenes.

 The Salon of War and the Salon of Peace bookend the Hall of Mirrors on its northern and southern ends respectively.
-The Salon of War, constructed and decorated from 1678 to 1686, celebrates French victories in the Franco-Dutch War with marble panels, gilded bronze trophies of arms, and a stucco bas-relief of Louis XIV on horsebask riding over his enemies.
+The Salon of War, constructed and decorated from 1678 to 1686, celebrates French victories in the Franco-Dutch War with marble panels, gilded bronze trophies of arms, and a stucco bas-relief of Louis XIV on horseback riding over his enemies.
 The Salon of Peace is decorated in the same fashion but according to its eponymous theme.